a16z-infra/ai-town/README.md

 This project is a deployable starter kit for easily building and customizing your own version of AI town.
 Inspired by the research paper [_Generative Agents: Interactive Simulacra of Human Behavior_](https://arxiv.org/pdf/2304.03442.pdf).

-The primary goal of this project, beyond just being a lot of fun to work on, is to provided a platform with a strong foundation that is meant to be extended.
+The primary goal of this project, beyond just being a lot of fun to work on, is to provide a platform with a strong foundation that is meant to be extended.
 The back-end engine natively supports shared global state, transactions, and a journal of all events so should be suitable for everything from a simple project to play around with to a scalable, multi-player game.
 A secondary goal is to make a JS/TS framework available as most simulators in this space (including the original paper above) are written in Python.

 ## Overview